 (1) Attorneys Not Admitted to Practice in the Middle District.
-An attorney who is a member in good standing of the bar of a District Court of the United States other than the Middle District of Florida (a "Non-Resident Attorney") may appear pro hac vice upon motion to the Court provided that such privilege is not abused by frequent or regular appearances in separate cases to such a degree as to constitute the maintenance of a regular practice of law in the Middle District of Florida.
-Motions to appear pro hac vice shall be accompanied by a written designation of an attorney admitted to practice in the Middle District and that attorney's consent to act as local counsel.
-A form motion to appear pro hac vice, a form written designation, and a form order granting the motion are available on the Court's website, www.flmb.uscourts.gov.
+An attorney who is a member in good standing of the bar of a District Court of the United States other than the Middle District of Florida ("Non-Resident Attorney") may appear pro hac vice upon motion to the Court provided that such privilege is not abused by frequent or regular appearances in separate cases to such a degree as to constitute the maintenance of a regular practice of law in the Middle District of Florida.
+Motions to appear pro hac vice must substantially conform to the form posted on the Court's website, www.flmb.uscourts.gov, and must shall-include: